Welcome to the only place on the internet which gives a former hedge fund manager’s insights on the TrendSpider vs TradingView debate.

 The other cool thing about TrendSpider’s stock market screener, is its ability to create conditions across 4 different time frames.
 Instead, TradingView constrains you to one time frame across all of your conditions.

-The only criticism I have of TrendSpider, is that there are limits on the number of scan results you get in the Essential (25 results per scan) and Elite (100 results per scan) plans.
+The only criticism I have of TrendSpider, is that there are limits on the number of scan results you get in the Standard (25 results per scan) and Enhanced (100 results per scan) plans.
 Scan results also take some time to load, which might frustrate some day traders.

 The last thing to say is that TradingView has a separate FX and crypto screener, which include metrics specific to those assets.
 While you can screen traditional currencies in TrendSpider, you can’t screen cryptocurrencies.